crescolincs/entrance/content/living-and-working/index.md

   display: true
   heading: Living, Working, and Enjoying a Great Lifestyle in Lincolnshire
   blurb: >-
-        Lincolnshire is thriving.
-Our diverse region offers beautiful places to make live and enjoy a superb quality of life.
-Our major industries are high-growth and future-focused, presenting solid opportunities for career success and future prosperity.
-And our educational institutions are specialised and high-performing – preparing the next generation for a changing, technology-focused world.
+        Lincolnshire is a thriving region offering beautiful places to live; a superb quality of life; jobs in growing, future-focused industries; and high-performing schools, colleges and universities.

-        This is a place to work and put down roots, and a well-connected base for commuters and entrepreneurs.
-It’s sustainable and affordable but also dynamic, and it could just be the place for you and your family to make home.
+        This is a place to work, learn and put down roots, and a well-connected base for commuters and entrepreneurs.
+It’s sustainable and affordable but also dynamic, and it might just be the place for you and your family to make home.
   heroImg: 'living-working-header.png'

 investmentopportunity: